tam-en/catcollectr-lesson/README.md

 	python3 manage.py runserver
 	```

+	This will throw some migration errors which we can ignore for now.
 Head to the location given in your terminal and you should see a boilerplate greeting page for Django!

 3. We have created a project for django but not yet our **application**.
-In Django a project consists of many smaller applications (think of them as widgets.)
+In Django, a project consists of many smaller applications (think of them as widgets.)
 Lets use the manage.py utility `startapp` to create our first `app` inside our Django `project`:

 	```bash
 	python3 manage.py startapp main_app